zaritskylab/AnomalyDetectionScreening/README.md

 ## Downloading data

 All augmented per-well aggregated Cell Painting datasets were downloaded from the Cell Painting Gallery (CPG) (https://registry.opendata.aws/cellpainting-gallery/).
+To download the datasets used in the paper, run:

+`aws s3 cp --no-sign-request s3://cellpainting-gallery/cpg0003-rosetta/broad/workspace/ <YOUR_PATH>`

+For installation of AWS CLI, see https://docs.aws.amazon.com/cli/v1/userguide/install-windows.html.

 ## Project setup and run: